Feufochmar/ever-hopeful/README.md

   If you want to use Gravatar, provide your gravatar email here.

-#### authentication.alone.enabled (deprecated)

-  Boolean, defaults to `false`
-  _The Alone authentication option is deprecated in favor of the Local one_

-#### authentication.alone.username (deprecated)

-  Provide any username you like, as a string
-  _The Alone authentication option is deprecated in favor of the Local one_

-#### authentication.alone.passwordHash (deprecated)

-  Use an hash of your password.
-Create the hash with `ever-hopeful -# yourpassword` _The Alone authentication option is deprecated in favor of the Local one_

-#### authentication.alone.email (deprecated)

-  If you want to use Gravatar, provide your gravatar email here.
-  _The Alone authentication option is deprecated in favor of the Local one_

 #### features.gravatar (boolean: true)

   Whether to enable gravatar support or not